 Francis Su is the Benediktsson-Karwa Professor of Mathematics at Harvey Mudd College, and former president of the Mathematical Association of America.
 He received his B.S. in Mathematics from the University of Texas at Austin and his Ph.D. from Harvard University.
-His research is in geometric combinatorics and applications to the social sciences and he has co-authored numerous papers with undergraduates.
+His research is in topological and geometric combinatorics and applications to the sciences, including game theory, voting theory, and the mathematics of fair decisions.
+He has co-authored numerous papers with undergraduates.
 He also has a passion for teaching and popularizing mathematics through writing and public engagement.
 His work has been featured in Quanta Magazine, Wired, and the New York Times.

 From the Mathematical Association of America, he received the 2018 Halmos-Ford award for mathematical writing, and the 2013 Haimo Award for distinguished teaching of college-level mathematics.
 Three of his articles have been featured in Princeton Press' Best Writing on Mathematics in 2011, 2014, and 2018.
 He authors the popular Math Fun Facts website and is creator of “MathFeed,” the math news app.
-His book Mathematics for Human Flourishing, published by Yale University Press, launches January 7, 2020.
-It is an inclusive vision of what math is, who it’s for, and why anyone should learn it.
+His book Mathematics for Human Flourishing, published by Yale University Press, won the 2021 Euler Book Prize.
+It offers an inclusive vision of what math is, who it’s for, and why anyone should learn it.

 on a personal note